claudiapisanti/Montecarlo-simulation-of-neutrons/README.md

 1. Line 1. --> seed for random number generator

-	In order to get random numers, a constant value (+1) is added for each process. (eg. if the chosen seed is 42 and we are working with 4 processes, the seed foe each porcess will be respectively 42,43,44 and 45).
-In this was replicability and randomity are both preserved.
+	In order to get random numers, a constant value (+1) is added for each process. (eg. if the chosen seed is 42 and we are working with 4 processes, the seed for each process will be respectively 42,43,44 and 45).
+In this way replicability and randomity are both preserved.

-2. Line 2. --> number of paricles
+2. Line 2. --> number of particles

 3. Line 3. --> Energy distribution.
 Type **MONO** for monoenergetic source and **UNIF** for uniformly distributed source.